ThomasGsp/HyperProxmox/doc/md/04-configs.md

 ```
 Work but useless in this version.
 HyperProxmox will set an unique ID in the comment area (machine configuration),
-with in the future the goal to have the possibility to follow an virtual machine in the infrastructure.
+with in the future the goal to have the possibility to follow an virtual machine everywhere in the infrastructure.
 The currents comments are not deleted, just reported after this ID.

 ``` bash